 Pittston is a somewhat small city located in the state of Pennsylvania.
-With a population of 7,651 people and six constituent neighborhoods, Pittston is the 171st largest community in Pennsylvania.
-Pittston has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 7,802 people and six constituent neighborhoods, Pittston is the 171st largest community in Pennsylvania.
+Pittston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Pittston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pittston is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Pittston who work in office and administrative support (14.38%), sales jobs (10.75%), and management occupations (7.73%).
+Unlike some cities, Pittston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pittston are a mix of both white- and blue-collar jobs.
+Overall, Pittston is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Pittston who work in office and administrative support (14.81%), sales jobs (8.67%), and management occupations (7.56%).

-The per capita income in Pittston in 2010 was $24,743, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $98,972 for a family of four.
+The per capita income in Pittston in 2018 was $21,949, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $87,796 for a family of four.
 However, Pittston contains both very wealthy and poor people as well.

 The people who call Pittston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pittston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pittston include Irish, Polish, German, and Russian.
+Important ancestries of people in Pittston include Irish, Italian, Polish, German, and English.

 The most common language spoken in Pittston is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and French.